ptrandev/swift-encoder/README.md

 This script is very easy to use:
   1. Change the encoding options as you see fit in the **swift-ffmpeg.sh** file.
   2. Run the script: `./swift-ffmpeg.sh /path/to/source/files`
   3. Sit back, relax, and wait for your files to finish encoding.
+The files will reside in the same folder as the source files with `[sf]` appended to the end of them.

 ___